A full range of gluten-free flour from Naturally Good Food

-We stock a large range of gluten-free flour for all your baking needs!
+We stock a large range of gluten-free flours, for all your baking needs!
 You can buy a small bag or larger quantities if you wish.
-Gluten-free flours may produce a crumblier product with a less cohesive texture; you will therefore need to use recipes tailored for gluten-free flours, or alternatively, use one of our gluten-free flour mixes.In this section you may find flours that are not alblled as Gluten Free - this is because they don't come to us labelled as Gluten Free and therefore we can't sell the flour labelled as Gluten Free.
+Gluten-free flours may produce a crumblier product with a less cohesive texture; you will therefore need to use recipes tailored for gluten-free flours, or alternatively, use one of our gluten-free flour mixes.In this section you may find flours that are not officially labelled gluten-free, but which are naturally gluten-free.
+Unless a product is officially tested, it cannot be labelled 'gluten-free', even if it contains no gluten.

-As we stock such a large range of gluten-free flours, you can get all your requirements with one order.
+As we stock such a large range of gluten-free flours, you can meet all your requirements with just one order.
 We also stock other items you might need for gluten-free baking, including xanthum gum, gluten-free gluten from Orgran and gluten-free baking powder.

-We have also included in this review a number of nuts that are commonly used in gluten-free baking, as well as some gluten-free flour mixes.
+We have also included in this review a number of nut flours that are commonly used in gluten-free baking, as well as some gluten-free flour mixes.

 To improve your gluten-free baking, you can use Orgran's gluten-free gluten (GfG), adding one part gluten-free gluten to five parts gluten-free flour.
 The GfG will assist in providing structure and consistency to batter and dough.
 You can also use xanthum gum to help with your baking, adding a little of this to make bread less crumbly and gluten-free pastry easier to handle and roll out.